canonical/ubuntu-cloud-docs/docs/aws/aws-how-to/kubernetes/deploy-ubuntu-pro-cluster.rst

 For FIPS clusters, please note that only Ubuntu 22.04 LTS has NIST-validated FIPS modules at the moment.

+For a dedicated FIPS guide, see :doc:`deploy-ubuntu-pro-fips-cluster`.

 Prerequisites
 ~~~~~~~~~~~~~

 - ``eksctl``: Check the instructions to `install eksctl`_
 - ``Packer`` version 1.8.1 or newer installed. (`Packer installation instructions`_).
 Only needed if you want to enable FIPS for the cluster nodes.
-- Your AWS access key ID and secret access key
+- Your AWS access key ID and secret access key (see :doc:`../../aws-reference/ec2-credentials`)
 - An Ubuntu Pro token